ayusek/ada-compiler/3addrcode/readme.txt

 operators:
 The two types must be same on the two sides of the operators. ada also does not do any type casting in general.

-Not Handled:
-Pragma's - They are compiler derivatives, I was not able to understand them

 Stuff Handled:
 Variable Declaration
 Expression Declaration